 Hikers have several ways to reach the Hollywood Sign atop Mount Lee in Griffith Park.
 For a short steep hike, you could cross Cahuenga Peak for a tough 3-miler.
 For a lengthier 6.4-mile trek, you could hike from Brush Canyon Trail to Mount Lee.
-For something just right, consider setting out on Hollyridge Trail for a 3.5-mile round trip hike that climbs 750 feet to the Hollywood Sign.
+Hollyridge offers something in the middle, a 3.5-mile round trip hike that climbs 750 feet to the Hollywood Sign.
+Accessing the trailhead is a challenge, but views of the Hollywood Sign come early.